MariamFarman/Modulated-SubGraph-Finder/README.md

 ### Final Output

 This output file gives details about the genes found in the sub-modules.
 It shows all the possible sources and sinks for each sub-module indentified and the interacting genes of each gene in the sub-module and its corresponding P-value.

+### Network File
+A text file with adjacency list for MSF identified modulated sub-graphs.
+This file could further be used to visulaize the sub-graphs in other tools for example in Cytoscape.

 ## Built With